 Salgado, who is running to lead the Drug War-strafed state of Guerrero, has been accused of raping five women.
 One was a minor at the time.
 Another was a journalist employed at a publication he owned.
 Salgado allegedly drugged and raped the latter, then coerced her into meeting with him again with the threat of publishing photos of her naked and unconscious.
 When she acceded to the request, he raped her again, beating her for good measure.

-Women from AMLO’s political party Morena released a video on Saturday commanding Salgado to resign.
+Women from AMLO’s political party Morena released a video on the Saturday before the march commanding Salgado to resign.
 Activist Stephanie Veloz renounced her affiliation with Morena entirely, saying it had “betrayed women.”

 It was in this environment that women readied for the march.
 Some printed t-shirts of a missing or slaughtered loved one.
 Some pasted the names of their heroines on top of street signs, rechristening the avenues of Mexico City.
 Some tuned their musical instruments, like the woman with the viola who we saw on the corner of Avenida 5 de Mayo, accompanying her sisters’ fury with a stirring concerto.

-Marchers spotted armed men on rooftops, looking down on the square’s action.
+Marchers spotted armed men on rooftops.
 If you think 50-some years is long enough for Mexico City to forget the horrors of 1968’s Tlatelolco massacre in which men like these killed swaths of protestors, you are wrong.

 This part blows, but the police weren’t the only perpetrators of violence within the crowd.
 Mexican feminism is experiencing a tragic, horrific rise in transphobia, a phenomenon captured in trans journalist Láurel Miranda’s essay about the “Trojan horse of Mexican feminism,” which was originally censored along with two other of her articles by editors at the influential Mileno newspaper under pressure by trans-exclusive feminists.

-At present, the most visible symbol of the women’s movement is the occupied National Human Rights Commission, blocks from the Zócalo, that was taken by feminists last fall.
-After a series of schisms, the group left in control of the occupied space banned trans women from the building that they’d converted into a domestic violence shelter.
+At present, the most visible symbol of the women’s movement, and in addition transphobia within the women’s movement, is the occupied National Human Rights Commission, blocks from the Zócalo, that was taken by feminists last fall.
+After a series of schisms, the group left in control of the occupied space banned trans women from the building that had been converted into a domestic violence shelter.
 What sucks, what really sucks, is that the project—just like Mexican transphobia in general—is led by young women.
 Somehow they have been convinced the struggle for trans rights erases theirs.
 The official slogan of this year’s 8M march in Guadalajara was the anti-trans “Against the Erasure of Women.”
 What women, it doesn’t specify.

 A tri-color trans-inclusive feminism flag was designed for this year’s march.
 It bears a purple stripe to represent the women’s movement, green for the pro-choice movement, and pink to indicate support of the trans community.
 Many trans-inclusive feminists changed their social media profile photos to the three stripes in the run-up to the march.
 It has gotten to the point where you have to state your lack of bigotry explicitly.